Aldershot and Alton lines of the LSWR: The military at Aldershot, and a new line

 The LSWR was now alarmed at the idea of an independent line, especially as it was to make junctions along its route with the South Eastern Railway at North Camp and also near Ash: if running powers were granted over the LSWR main line, this could give the SER access to large parts of the LSWR system.
 The LSWR persuaded the promoters to withdraw their bill; the LSWR would pay their expenses and promised to present its own bill for a similar line in the following session.

 This they did and the South-western (Aldershot) Railway Act 1865 (28 & 29 Vict. c. ciii) was passed on 19 June 1865; authorised share capital was £160,000.
 The line was referred to as the Farnham, Aldershot and Pirbright Junction branch.
 The spur to North Camp SER was omitted, but a short curve to Ash on the SER was substituted, giving access from Aldershot towards Guildford; however it was not built for some years.
 A flying junction for up trains to cross the LSWR main line at Pirbright Junction was included in the authorisation, but it was not built as part of the works.
 It was later provided in connection with the main line widening, on 30 June 1901.

 The line was 8 1/4 miles long, and during construction suffered a number of earthslips during extremely difficult weather.
-Col Yolland inspected it on 22 April 1870 and it opened on 2 May 1870.
-There were stations at North Camp & Ash Vale, and Aldershot.
+Col. Yolland inspected it on 22 April 1870 and it opened on 2 May 1870.
+There were stations at North Camp and Ash Vale, and Aldershot.
 In the early years arriving passengers at Aldershot could be taken to any part of the town by omnibus for sixpence.